-- Candeo Hotels Hiroshima Hatchobori is one of most luxurious choices in the city.
+- Candeo Hotels Hiroshima Hatchobori is one of the most luxurious choices in the city.
 There isn’t much in the way of top-end luxury in Hiroshima.
 This 4-star hotel shouldn’t disappoint.
 The rooms are surprisingly large.
 The real treat, though, is the relaxing on-site onsen where you can float all your cares away.